-4. Chocolate Hershey's Beverage
+4) Chocolate Hershey's Beverage

 The Company is a Representative Agent of Hershey's Beverage in Hotel, Restaurant and Café (HORECA) and Quick Service Restaurants (QSR) channel in Cold Beverage Dispenser in cooperation with Sunny Sky Products, LLC, the holders of the rights to produce and distribute the chocolate beverage.
-The Chocolate Hershey's Beverage Freeze will be distributed at 7-Eleven.
+Hershey's Freeze will be distributed at 7-Eleven.
+In this year Hershey's Freeze come back in 4Q2018 as a optional core flavor of Cold Beverage Dispenser only store that are sold.

-5. Character Business
+5) Character Business